-We hope that you enjoy reading and sharing this volume!
-Feel free to tag us on social media using @AfricaUpClose #AfricaYearInReview.
+We hope that you enjoy reading and sharing this edition of Africa: Year in Review!
+Feel free to tag us on social media using @AfricaUpClose and #AfricaYearInReview.

 The statements made and views expressed are solely those of the authors and do not represent the views or official positions of the Wilson Center.